ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 Syntax: DELETE /domains/{domain}/cds

-Request that the parent check for a null CDS or CDNSKEY record in the child zone, indicating a request that the entire DS RRset be removed.
+Request that the Registrar check for a null CDS or CDNSKEY record in the child zone, indicating a request that the entire DS RRset be removed.
 This will make the delegation insecure.